-The review was carried out systematically, by using Google search engine to gather information relating to obesity and the associated diets.
-The keywords for the search engine included "fad diet", "low carbohydrates", and "fat".
+Google search engine was used to gather information relating to obesity and the associated diets.
+The study was written in English.
+The study period has occurred from January to end of June 2018.
+Keywords included "fad diet", "low carbohydrates", and "fat".
 The search generated about 165 sources, of which 74 sources were used.
 These 74 articles were considered relevant because they answered the objectives of the review.
-The library databases such aswere also used during the study.
-All articles and books used for this study were written in English.
-The study period has occurred from March to end of January 2017.
+The library databases such as PubMed and MEDLINE were also used during the study.